 GeneCards Summary for CCL21 Gene

 CCL21 (Chemokine (C-C Motif) Ligand 21) is a Protein Coding gene.
-Diseases associated with CCL21 include chronic lymphocytic leukemia and thymic hyperplasia.
+Diseases associated with CCL21 include thymic hyperplasia and chronic inflammatory demyelinating polyradiculoneuropathy.
 Among its related pathways are Signaling by GPCR and TGF-Beta Pathway.
 GO annotations related to this gene include chemokine activity and CCR7 chemokine receptor binding.

 UniProtKB/Swiss-Prot for CCL21 Gene